skeeto/w64devkit/README.md

 * [Complements Go][go] for cgo and bootstrapping.

+## Operating system support

+The x64 kit requires Windows 7 or later, though some tools only support Unicode ("wide") paths, inputs, and outputs on Windows 10 or later.
+The toolchain targets Windows 7 by default.

+The x86 kit requires Windows XP or later and an SSE2-capable processor (e.g. at least Pentium 4); limited Unicode support.
+The toolchain targets the same by default.
+Runtimes contain SSE2 instructions, so GCC `-march` will not reliably target less capable processors when runtimes are linked (exceptions: `-lmemory`, `-lchkstk`).

 ## Optimized for size

 Runtime components are optimized for size, leading to smaller application